redis/redis-doc/commands/acl-genpass.md

 should be feel free to abuse `ACL GENPASS` to create as many secure pseudorandom strings as needed.

-The command outout is an hexadecimal representation of a binary string.
+The command output is an hexadecimal representation of a binary string.
 By default it emits 256 bits (so 64 hex characters).
 The user can provide an argument in form of number of bits to emit from 1 to 1024 to change the output length.
 Note that the number of bits provided is always